ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Most people are unaware of or deny a stream of thinking in their heads.
 Thinking is a body function you have little control over.
 You can only  be aware of it.

-It is important to identify the collective human ego as well as the ego is more destructive and stronger as a group.
+It is important to identify the collective human ego as well, the ego is more destructive and stronger as a group.

 Schisms and roles like gender, race, profession, location, politics, etc, are all things that the ego will use.
 A favorite role of the ego is victim and will be quite cunning in its attempts to strengthen its position.